Billi-Green/Ghost_ESP_B/docs/hugo docs/content/latest/ethernet/fingerprinting.md

 ## Troubleshooting

-- **No devices found**: Ensure devices are powered on and connected to the same network.
-Some devices may not broadcast service announcements.
+- **No devices found**: Ensure devices are powered on and on the same network.
+Some devices don't broadcast.
 - **Incomplete information**: Not all devices provide full details.
 GhostESP shows what it can detect from available network traffic.
 - **Timeout**: The scan runs for 3 seconds.
 If you need more time, run the scan again.